How to Fix Kidney Stones

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 Symptoms of a kidney stone include fluctuating pain at the side part, near the back.
-In severe cases, the pain gets to the lower abdomen and the groin.
+In severe cases, the pain gets to the lower abdomen and to the groin.
 It’s even more excruciating when urinating.

 Avoiding high-oxalate foods is the best way to prevent the formation of stones.